-It is Down syndrome awareness month, the month to celebrate Down syndrome and today is World Down Syndrome Day.
-A lot of people wear odd socks to celebrate.
+Today is World Down Syndrome Day and a lot of people wear odd socks to celebrate.
 Personally, the thing that puzzles me is that most people who wear mismatched socks to support people with Down syndrome, also support the intentional eradication of people like me.

 The thing that upsets me most about celebrating Down Syndrome Day here in the United Kingdom is that nearly all people are pro-abortion, especially if the baby has Down syndrome.
 The abortion rate for Down syndrome in the UK has remained at 92% since 1989.
 All of the progress people with Down syndrome have made has not stopped or even lowered the abortion rate.